TCousiette/TCousiette/README.md

-- 👋 Hi, I’m @TCousiette
+- 👋 Hi, I’m Timur - recent graduate with experience in Procurement and Marketing.
-- 👀 I’m interested in Web Development
+- This is my hobbie page with a bunch of projects I did in my free time.
-- 🌱 I’m currently working on my portfolio.
+- Feel free to explore)
-- 📫 How to reach me tiimonk@gmail.com
+- You can reach me via email - tiimonk@gmail.com

 My projects :
 - https://tcousiette.github.io/Simon-Game/